whistlegraph/aesthetic-computer/README.txt

 - [] Finish all todos in `botce`.
   - [] Remove `botce` from intro text.
 - [🟠] Revisit `worker.js` to fix download link url names.
+  - [] Files need to be stored in the database...
+    - [] With a flag for completion, ticked after the presigned-upload-url completes?
 - [] Spaces on new line breaks no longer work on `prompt` ?
 - [] Add starfield to prompt.
 - [] Tappable floaty words on prompt.